-Bioprocess Research Associate (temporary)
+Bioprocess Research Associate (temporary) at Indigo

 What if nature could be harnessed to help farmers sustainably feed the planet?
 Since 2014, Indigo has questioned agriculture's full value chain to improve grower profitability, environmental sustainability, and consumer health.
 The company’s scientific discoveries and digital innovations have amplified new value from soil to sale, benefiting more than 10,000 growers to date.
 Indigo is also the company behind The Terraton Initiative, a global effort to drawdown one trillion tons of atmospheric carbon dioxide by unlocking the potential of agricultural soils.
 In 2019, Indigo was ranked #1 on CNBC’s Disruptor 50 list.
 Headquartered in Boston, MA, Indigo has additional offices in Memphis, TN; Research Triangle Park, NC; Sydney, Australia; Buenos Aires, Argentina; Basel, Switzerland; and São Paulo, Brazil.